Energy Manager Overview

 đĄFree vs Premium Features

-- Price Spikes - Monitor for buy and sell price spikes and automatically discharge your battery when the price that you have personally set is met.
+- Price Spikes - Monitor for buy and sell price spikes and automatically discharge your battery when the price that you have personally set is met (wholesale-exposed providers).

 - Price Spike Preparation - Monitor the price forecasts and charge your battery up when a price spike is predicted.
-Applicable for both morning and evening price spikes.
-You get to decide what defines a price spike, and also what buy price you'd be willing to pay up to, to charge your battery up ready for the predicted price spike.
+Applicable for both morning and evening price spikes (wholesale-exposed providers).

 - Solar Forecast - How much solar is your specific solar array expected to generate from this point on, until it is no longer generating?